ShiftMediaProject/gnutls/SMP/readme.txt

 1) Visual Studio YASM integration can be downloaded from https://github.com/ShiftMediaProject/VSYASM/releases/latest

 2) Once downloaded simply follow the install instructions included in the download.

+*** Building with Gnulib submodule ***

+In order to build libgnutls you must first ensure that the gnulib submodule is correctly initialised.

+1) If not already installed then download and install git for windows.

+2) Either run the supplied 'project_get_dependencies.bat' file or manually execute 'git submodule update --init' from within the project folder.